KMORaza/Transformer_Design_Tool/README.md

 ## Physics and Mathematical Models

 The tool employs physics-based models to simulate transformer behavior, using mathematical equations to describe electrical, magnetic, thermal, and mechanical phenomena.
-Key models and equations include:

 ### Electrical Models
 - **Turns Ratio**: Adjusts for voltage regulation: